-- Boil the cubes in water for two minutes.
+- Boil the cubes in water for 2 minutes.

-- Fill the jars with cubes and cooking liquid, leaving one-inch of headspace.
+- Fill the jars with cubes and cooking liquid, leaving 1-inch of headspace.

 - Pumpkin and squash are low-acid vegetables and must be pressure canned.
 Process the vegetables at:

-- 11 pounds pressure in a dial gauge pressure canner, or
+- 11 pounds pressure in a dial gauge pressure canner.

-- 15 pounds pressure in a weighted-gauge pressure canner.
+- Or 15 pounds pressure in a weighted-gauge pressure canner.

 - For either method, process pints for 55 minutes and quarts for 90 minutes.

 To use canned pumpkin or squash, drain the jars, mash the cubes and re-heat.